bijaynayak/gopherlabs/README.md

 - create a new module
 - Adding a dependency
 - Security assurance with go.sum
 - Deep Dive into Go Modules

+# Network programming with Go - coming soon

 # Machine Learning with Go - Coming Soon